• Skip to primary navigation

 This gluten-free french toast comes together with just a few simple ingredients.

-• Milk - Do NOT use skim milk; it adds too much liquid into the custard.
+• Milk - Do NOT use skim milk; it adds too much liquid to the custard.
+I suggest using whole, half, and half or even cream if that's all you have on hand.

 • Salt